agranlund/tf534/README.md

 # Terriblefire TF534

+Where this BOM differs from the schematic use the BOM value.

 |                  |                   |                         |                        |                                   |
 |------------------|-------------------|-------------------------|------------------------|-----------------------------------|
 | "Part"           | "Value"           | "Device"                | "Package"              | "Description"                     |